A dash board camera can help you if another driver rams into your vehicle. A camera can also help you with car insurance.

 4. Make you a better driver

-Being a better driver should lead to a good driving record, which should lead to you obtaining (or keeping) a good driver discount.
-A good driver discount is one of the best car insurance discounts to have since it can be up to 25 percent and typically extends to most of your auto coverages.
+Being a better driver should lead to a good driving record, which should result obtaining (or keeping) a good driver discount.
+A good driver discount is one of the best car insurance discounts to have since it can be up to 25% and typically extends to most of your auto coverages.

 5. Review your teenager’s driving skills

-Drivers under the age of 25 have some of the highest car insurance rates due to their lack of experience behind the wheel and tendency to crash and cause claims.
+Drivers under the age of 25 have some of the highest car insurance rates.
+Insurers charge them higher rates because of their lack of experience behind the wheel and tendency to crash and cause claims.
 Anything you can do to keep your young driver from getting in an accident or from getting a ticket -- either of which is bound to raise your already high rates into the stratosphere -- is well worth the effort.

 Set up a regular time to review the dash cam footage and see what your child can do better and take your teen out to practice those skills.
-“A teen’s first month behind the wheel is many times more dangerous than his sixth,” says Insurance.com managing editor Michelle Megna.
+“A teen’s first month behind the wheel is many times more dangerous than his sixth,” says Insurance.com Editorial Director Michelle Megna.
 “Whatever you can do to make those first few miles safe is critical.”

 Video is an integral part of American Family Insurance’s TeenSafe Driver Program, which allows parents to see events that triggered erratic or abrupt moves on the road.